Edward de Bono is one of my heroes.

 - They need a structured process to generate ideas

 - Loud and dominant voices drown out their ideas

-Edward de Bono’s process that is explained in his book Six Thinking Hats process provides the structure and space for all voices.
+Edward de Bono’s process that is explained in his book Six Thinking Hats, provides the structure and space for all voices.
 All ideas are equal and valid.

-Imagine a brainstorming session on: Your Next Vacation.
+Imagine a brainstorming session to choose your next vacation.
 Fun!
 It does involve role-playing, so the objective is to consciously change your behavior to fit the role (color hat).
 The whole group wears one color hat at a time (time the sessions to stay on schedule) to collect the following categorical ideas.

 1. Wear the WHITE hat